Ivanerr/calendareventslist/README.md

 # calendareventslist
-A full working watchface for Pebble Time with access to Google Calendar.
+A fully working watchface for Pebble Time with access to Google Calendar.
 Based on the original code at https://gist.github.com/zostay/9684420 by Zostay https://gist.github.com/zostay

 Written for my own pleasure and I like ugly code :)